Electronic Legal Deposit (UK)

 How do I access eLD (UK) material (books or articles or web archive)?

-Access to eLD (UK) material is available on PCs in the Berkeley, Lecky, Hamilton, and John Stearne Medical Library, Early Printed Books and M&ARL reading rooms only.
+Access to eLD (UK) material is available on PCs in the Berkeley, Lecky, Hamilton, and John Stearne Medical Library, Early Printed Books and Manuscripts & Archives reading rooms only.

 Titles of e-books can be searched for using Stella Search from anywhere, but can only be read from the above reading room PCs.

 The UK Web Archive also gives a dedicated inteface, again which is only accessible from the above reading room PCs.